MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/adgroups.md

 [!INCLUDE[preview-note](../includes/preview-note.md)]

-The following sections show examples of scripts that perform various ad group actions.
+The following sections show examples of scripts that perform various actions against ad groups.

 ## Add ad groups

-To add an ad group, you need to first get the campaign to add the ad group to.
+To add an ad group, first get the campaign to add the ad group to.
 Use the [CampaignSelector](../reference/CampaignSelector.md) object to select the campaign.
-Using the `withIds` selector method provides better performance than passing the campaign's name in a `withCondition` call.
+Using the `withIds` method provides better performance than passing the campaign's name in the `withCondition` method.

 Next, call the campaign's [newAdGroupBuilder](../reference/Campaign.md#newadgroupbuilder) method to get a builder that you use to specify the ad group's properties.
 The only required property is the ad group's name (see the `withName` method), which must be unique within the campaign.
 If you don't specify a CPC value, it defaults to the minimum bid amount for your account's currency.
 You only need to specify language if the campaign doesn't specify it; otherwise, it inherits the campaign's language value.
 By default, the ad group's status is paused.